JomiMoldes/MMOperationQueue/README.md

 operationsQueue.addOperations(operations: [operation1, operation2, operation3])
 ```

 You can create an asynchronous or sync operation easily.
-You only need to conform to the protocol and take care that you call finishOperation(), and cancel() if needed:
+You only need to inherit from MMAsynchronousAction or MMSynchronousAction and take care that you call finishOperation() and/or cancel() if needed:
 ``` Swift

 class AsynchronousActionExample: MMAsynchronousAction {